dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The Analysis Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

+For inline included analysis:

+* body: "String"
+* encoding: "String"

+Alternatively, for externally referenced analysis:

+* url: "String"
+* alg: "String"
+* signature: "String"

 ## Attachment Object

-No constraint on file types.
+Ancillary documents to the conversation are included or referenced in the Attachment Object. iThere is no constraint on the types files which can be included or referenced.
 As most modes of communication, that allow the exchange of files, do not constrain the file type, any file type may be included here.
-It is suggested that a virus scan be run on any files, before including them in a vCon.

-### Type or purpose???
+### type or purpose???

-Do we want a type like: contract or presentation?
+TODO: Do we want a symantic type like: contract or presentation?
 Or a subject or title.

 ### party

+In most conversations, ancillary documents originate from one of the parties to the conversation.
+This is not neccisarily the auther, but the person who distributed the document.
+This party is identified by the party parameter in the Attachment Object.

 * party: "UnsignedInt"

-    The value of the party parameter is the index into the parties array to the party that contributed the attachment.
+    The value of the party parameter is the index into the Parties Object array to the party that contributed the attachment.

 ### mimetype

+The media type for the included or referenced attachment file is provided in the mimetype parameter.

-* mimetype: "Mime" (optional for externally referenced files)
+* mimetype: "Mime" (optional for externally referenced files, if it this is provided in the [HTTPS] Content-Type header)

-    The mimetype string contains the media type or MIME type of the attached file.
+    The mimetype string contains the media type or [MIME] type of the attached file.

 ### filename

+It is sometimes useful to preserve the name of the file which originally contained this attachment file.
+This can be done in the filename parameter.

 * filename: "String" (optional)

+    The file name string contains an optional name for the attachment file referenced in this Attachment Object.

 ### Attachment Content

 The Attachment Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

+For inline included attachments:

+* body: "String"
+* encoding: "String"

+Alternatively, for externally referenced attachments:

+* url: "String"
+* alg: "String"
+* signature: "String"

 ## Group Object

+A conversation may have take place using different modes (e.g. web chat which evolves to email, which evolves to phone call, which evolves to video conference).
+A conversation could take place over serveral calls (e.g. multiple calls regarding a support incident or problem).
+Each of these examples might be considered a single conversation event though there are multiple sets of dialog in each.
+What is considered the boundry of a conversation is a business decision.
+There are situations in the above example, where it is desired to treat these as a single conversation, but each set of dialog is created in a single vCon (e.g. each dialog occurred in a separate communication silo or security domain) which gets signed.
+For this reason, it may be neccesary to aggregate the separate vCon into a single vCon which is considered the whole of a conversation.
+The Group Object includes or refers to a vCon to be aggregated into the whole of a single vCon conversation.

-The Group Object SHOULD contain the uuid or body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Group Object SHOULD contain the uuid and either the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
 The vCon MAY be referenced via UUID:

-* uuid: uuid (optional)
+* uuid: "String"
+    The string value of the uuis parameter, is the UUID of the referenced vCon to be aggregated.

-Alternatively the vCon MAY be included in line as the value of the body parameter.
+The vCon MAY be included in line as the value of the body parameter.
 The encoding parameter MUST be included with the body parameter, if provided, to decribe the encoding of the vCon body.

-* body: vcon (optional)
+* body: "vCon"

+    The JSON unsigned form of the vCon, the JWS signed form of the vCon or the JWE encrypted form of the vCon.

 * encoding: "String"

     The encoding string MUST have the value: "json".

-Alteratively, the vCon can be externally refernced.
+Alteratively, the vCon can be externally referenced.
 The url, alg and signature parameters and values are defined in [Externally Referenced Files](#externally-referenced-files).

 * url: "String"
 * alg: "String"
 * signature: "String"

 # Security Considerations